journeyman-cc/smeagol/resources/public/content/Extensible Markup.md

 ## Writing your own custom formatters

 A custom formatter is simply a Clojure function which takes a string and an integer as arguments and produces a string as output.
-The string is the text the user has typed into their markdown; the integer is simply a number you can use to keep track of which addition to the page this is, in order, for example, to fix up some JavaScript to render it.
+The string argument is the text the user has typed into their markdown; the integer is simply a number you can use to keep track of which addition to the page this is, in order, for example, to fix up some JavaScript to render it.

+The string returned should just be the necessary HTML text to add to the page to invoke the formatter.

 For example, here's the formatter which handles the Vega charts: